 It is important to be tactful, authentic, personal, and honest especially when providing bold statements.
 Also, never forget to say the magic words thank you and please.
 Always express your gratitude whenever your audience leaves a review or feedback and say please when you need them to do certain actions.
 This simple trick goes a long way toward success.

 ABOUT THE AUTHOR

-Ankit Patel is a Marketing/Project Manager at XongoLab Technologies LLP which offers top-notch mobile apps development services globally.
+Ankit Patel is a Marketing/Project Manager at XongoLab Technologies LLP, which offers top-notch mobile app development services globally.
 As a hobby, he loves to write about new & upcoming technology, business, and marketing.
 His write-ups have been published on popular platforms like TechTarget, SmallBizDaily, JaxEnter, Social-Hire, TorqueMag, and more.

 Need marketing help to plan your business strategy?

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get the 1st chapter of our book on digital marketing analytics – FREE, or contact us for more information on hiring us.

 Hausman and Associates, the publisher of MKT Maven, is a full-service marketing agency operating at the intersection of marketing and digital media.
 Check out our full range of services.